John Ford’s first great Western

 When Paramount came out with The Covered Wagon, in 1923, things changed.
 For years Westerns had been one- or two-reelers, the occasional feature, theater fodder for the masses – popular, yes, but never considered adult or mature entertainment really, and often looked down on by the critics.
 The rather somber and sober William S Hart Westerns had an adult aspect but they had given way to lighter fare with dashing celluloid cowboys in dudish costumes, as the likes of Tom Mix galloped across the silver screen for the entertainment of, mainly, a juvenile audience.
 But The Covered Wagon gave us a huge, nation-spanning epic as it told the story of the wagon train pioneers on the Oregon Trail.
 It wasn’t long before William Fox replied with his own great project, the tale of the building of the transcontinental railroad in the 1860s (the subtext being that the movie would outclass Paramount’s picture just as the railroads rendered obsolete the wagon trains).
 And Fox had John Ford direct it.

 Jack Ford had followed in the footsteps of his brother Francis Ford and had worked for Carl Laemmle’s Universal in the 1910s, making Westerns with Harry Carey, such as ones we have recently reviewed, Straight Shooting, Bucking Broadway and Hell Bent.
 Then Ford moved to Fox in 1920.
-In the following four years he made half a dozen oaters with actors such as Buck Jones and Hoot Gibson, and even one, Three Jumps Ahead, with Fox megastar Tom Mix.
+In the following four years he made half a dozen oaters with actors such as Buck Jones and Hoot Gibson, and, William Fox grooming him for greater things, even two, Three Jumps Ahead and North of Hudson Bay, with Fox megastar Tom Mix.
 [Daughter Barbara Ford remembered being invited to the birthday party of Mix’s daughter, and the star rode into his Beverley Hills mansion and shot out all the lights of the chandelier, to the utter rapture of all the children.
 But that’s another story].

 Ford campaigned hard to get to direct Fox’s new railroad epic; he really wanted it.
 He was only 29 when the project started (filming began in January 1924) but had had already amassed a vast amount of experience, much of it with Westerns – he had directed more than a dozen two-reelers and over thirty-five features, which is more than most directors will do in a complete working life.
 He got the job.

 In his biography of John Ford, Scott Eyman says that the West was only slightly less hazardous for filmmakers of the 1920s than it had been for the railroad builders of the 1860s.
 He has a point.
 The Indians didn’t attack the film crews but the elements did.
-Cameraman George Schneiderman (one of the truly greats) said of the location work done in Mexico that they shot scenes from dawn to dusk, “sleeping at night under the well-known Mexican skies”.
+Cameraman George Schneiderman, whom Ford called “one of the first and one of the greats – there was nothing he couldn’t do”, said of the location work done in Mexico that they shot scenes from dawn to dusk, “sleeping at night under the well-known Mexican skies”.
 Most was filmed in Nevada where snow and bitter cold were a frequent scourge but the actors had to work in their shirtsleeves pretending it was summer.
 The film’s logistics were difficult as well as costly.
 There were three hundred in the company, most living in tents or railroad cars.
 The only hot water was from the boiler of the locomotive.
 They constructed complete railroad towns of North Platte and Cheyenne.
 Tempers flared.
 Ford went on a two-day alcoholic bender with the crew of Chaplin’s The Gold Rush which was filming in nearby Truckee.
-The whole thing cost a quarter of a million dollars – unheard of in those days.
+The whole thing cost more than a quarter of a million dollars – unheard of in those days (though still well less than The Covered Wagon).

 They rigged up a projection room in a railroad car but it was so cold no one could stand it.
 Ford never saw a foot of the film in rushes.
 But it was all in his head.
 There were very few scripts in circulation.
 That was the way Ford liked it: the cast were forced to rely on him for guidance.